 What seems to be going wrong for me is that the initial click on the city centre to auto-arrange citizens does not cause the city map to be updated.
 For me, the savegame starts with the right-center tile (due east of city centre) worked; auto-arrange changes this to the tile southeast of the city centre (which I can see on the main map immediately with View / City Production Levels enabled), but the map in the city dialog doesn't reflect this.
 If I subsequently click on the grassland that appears to be work (east) nothing happens, of course, because it isn't.
 Clicking on the tile that's really worked (SE) does update the display.

 It seems to be client-independent; I can reproduce it with all of freeciv-gtk3, -gtk2, -qt, and -sdl2.

-#3 Updated by Jacob Nevins about 3 years ago
+#3 Updated by Jacob Nevins over 3 years ago

 Here is a guess at what is going on.

 PACKET_TILE_INFOs convey information about changes to which tiles are worked by which cities, which will be a natural consequence of auto-arranging workers.

 I went looking for the mechanism by which PACKET_TILE_INFOs could cause an open city dialog to be refreshed, and failed to find such a mechanism.
 CITY_INFO and CITY_SHORT_INFO do, though.
 (I think the key function that causes a city dialog refresh is refresh_city_dialog().)